CadenMG/CadenMG.github.io/_articles/matrix-multiply-rust.md

 - maximizing [automatic vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization)
 - [AVX intrinsics](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)

-Each of these could be their own blog posts, so for the sake of brevity lets call it a day here.
+Each of these adventures could be their own blog posts, so for the sake of brevity lets call it a day here, and feel happy about the speedups we were able to achieve.

 [Full code on GitHub](https://github.com/CadenMG/matrix-optimizations)